-The Westtown School Certificate Program promotes an interdisciplinary lens through which students design and experience their education.
-The Certificate denotes and honors students who have engaged in an intentional, organized, and well-documented arc of action-based learning and focused scholarship within a specific realm of inquiry.
+The Westtown School Deep Dive Certificate Program promotes an interdisciplinary lens through which students design and experience their education.
+The Certificate denotes and honors students who have engaged in an intentional, organized, and well-documented arc of project-based learning and focused scholarship within a specific realm of inquiry.

 Students pursuing the Certificate in Multidisciplinary Arts will design plans of study for an experience-based education that emphasizes a deliberate approach to artmaking.
 This Deep Dive requires activating the wisdom of a variety of fields to solve a problem and propose a solution using multidisciplinary artmaking.

-Students will use Westtown’s resources to dig deep into their creative and academic curiosity to sharpen their imaginations and develop their practice of lifelong learners and seekers of continuous revelation.
+Students will use Westtown’s resources to dig deep into their creative and academic curiosity to sharpen their imaginations and develop their practice of lifelong learners and seekers of continuing revelation.

 Required Course Work